 And if that's not enough green space, only a few miles away is the beautiful Umstead State Park, where you can walk or bike on wooded trails or rent a canoe or paddleboat to explore the lake.

 Both visual and performing arts are important here, and you'll find art museums and theaters among its most popular tourist attractions.
 Raleigh's African American heritage runs deep, and several sites in the city celebrate that legacy, including the Pope House Museum, the Dr. Martin Luther King Jr Memorial Gardens, and the 35-acre Mount Hope Cemetery.

-Discover the best of the city with the help of this list of the top attractions in Raleigh.
+Discover the best of the city with the help of this list of the top attractions and things to do in Raleigh.